 Well, since my pycparser project is nearing completion, I've decided to implement cdecl on top of it.
 As pycparser is a complete parser and produces ASTs from ANSI C, I figured this shouldn't be too complicated.

 Indeed, it turned out to be quite simple.
-The core of the implementation (which you can see here) is a 30-line function that traverses the AST recursively and spits out the explanation.
+The core of the implementation is a 30-line function that traverses the AST recursively and spits out the explanation.

 Here are a couple of sample results: